HOME WISE Uranium Project > Mining & Milling > Issues >

 Wind River road project for Cash Minerals' uranium exploration project in the Wernecke Mountains

 Environmentalists in the Yukon are preparing to fight a proposed winter road in the Wind River area, arguing that it would threaten one of North America's finest watersheds.
-Cash Minerals external link, which is exploring for uranium in the central Yukon area, included a winter road along the river in its land-use application.
+Cash Minerals , which is exploring for uranium in the central Yukon area, included a winter road along the river in its land-use application.
 The proposed road, which would lead to the company's uranium claims, would follow an old mining road known as the Wind River Trail north of Keno.

 But environmental groups say building the winter road would open the river area, which is part of what they call the Three Rivers region, to year-round road access.
-The Yukon Environmental and Socio-Economic Assessment Board external link is currently reviewing Cash Minerals' application and has extended the public comment period for it twice until Dec.
+The Yukon Environmental and Socio-Economic Assessment Board is currently reviewing Cash Minerals' application and has extended the public comment period for it twice until Dec.
 10, 2007.
-The Canadian Parks and Wilderness Society external link (CPAWS) has issued an action alert to its members, saying the company's uranium mining venture is speculative and would pose huge risks for the pristine watershed.
+The Canadian Parks and Wilderness Society (CPAWS) has issued an action alert to its members, saying the company's uranium mining venture is speculative and would pose huge risks for the pristine watershed.
 (CBC Nov.
 20, 2007 / Dec.
 7, 2007)

 On Dec.
 24, 2007, the district office of the Yukon Environmental and Socio-economic Assessment Board (YESAB) recommended the approval to the Yukon government, with the provision that Cash Minerals Ltd. fulfill 46 specific conditions to minimize impact.
 The Yukon government has 30 days - until Jan.
 28 - to accept, reject or alter the conditions recommended by the YESAB office.
 (Whitehorse Star Jan.
 2, 2008)